alfredolopez80/safe-shield/open-agents/README.md

-# Safe Research Agent System
+# Blockchain Research & Code Review Agent System

-An **Open Agent System** for researching and analyzing the Safe (Gnosis Safe) protocol and other blockchain ecosystems.
+An **Open Agent System** for blockchain research, code auditing, and technical documentation—specialized in Safe (Gnosis Safe) protocol and Web3 ecosystems.

 ---

 ## What Is This?

-This folder contains a specialized research system that transforms AI coding assistants (Claude Code, Gemini CLI, Codex) into expert blockchain research agents—no code required, only markdown files.
+This folder contains a specialized system that transforms AI coding assistants (Claude Code, Gemini CLI, Codex) into expert blockchain research, code review, and technical publishing agents—no code required, only markdown files.

-Instead of writing code, these agents:
+These agents:

 - Extract and structure documentation from websites
 - Perform deep technical analysis of blockchain protocols
+- Audit code for AI patterns, security issues, and quality
-- Generate comprehensive research reports
+- Generate comprehensive research reports with citations
+- Create professional Notion posts with Mermaid diagrams
-- Create comparison matrices across protocols
+- Produce comparison matrices across protocols
-- Produce architecture diagrams and knowledge bases
+- Review smart contracts for security vulnerabilities

 ---